CBMR-Single-Cell-Omics-Platform/GEO-submission-guide/GEO_submission/scRNAseq_GEOsubmissionGuide.md

 ### Upload materials
   * Follow the instructions on https://www.ncbi.nlm.nih.gov/geo/info/submissionftp.html
   * Make sure to use tmux or similar to persist the process as it can take days
-  * Notify GEO using the [Submit to GEO web form](https://submit.ncbi.nlm.nih.gov/geo/submission/)
+  * When done, notify GEO using the [Submit to GEO web form](https://submit.ncbi.nlm.nih.gov/geo/submission/)